 Design your own kit.
 If you already own many or none of the parts needed in building your own giant-killing Aikido line-stage amplifier, the above lists of parts will help you design an Aikido kit that includes everything you need to populate the PCB.
 Buy just what you need and save.
-Start with a pair of single channel Aikido amplifier PCBs for octal dual triodes, such as the 6AS7, 6BL7, 6BX7, 6SL7, 6SN7, 12SL7, 12SN7, 12SX7, 5691, 5692, 6080, B65, ECC32, ECC33… then add what need to populate the the two mono boards.
+Start with a pair of single channel Aikido amplifier PCBs for octal dual triodes, such as the 6AS7, 6BL7, 6BX7, 6SL7, 6SN7, 12SL7, 12SN7, 12SX7, 5691, 5692, 6080, B65, ECC32, ECC33… then add what need to populate the the mono board.

 The boards are four inches by six inches, extra thick (0.93"), with 2oz copper traces, with five mounting holes.
 Boards are made in the USA and come with a user guide booklet, which holds schematics and recommended part values and design examples.